BestTimesToVisit.com Logo

 When is the absolute best time to visit Cambodia, and what should I expect weather-wise?

-For me, the sweet spot is the dry season, from November to March.
-You'll get plenty of sunshine and comfortable temperatures, perfect for exploring the temples of Angkor without breaking too much of a sweat.
-Just be aware that it's also peak tourist season, so book accommodations and popular tours in advance to snag the best spots and prices.
+For the most comfortable experience, aim for the dry season between November and March.
+You'll enjoy sunny days, lower humidity, and pleasant temperatures, perfect for exploring the temples of Angkor.
+Just be aware that this is also peak tourist season, so book accommodations and tours in advance!

 What is the cheapest month to visit Cambodia?